captainrex8/wikiracer8000/README.md

 ### 4. Paralleized breadth first

 This approach is similar to No. 2.
 Instead of going through titles one by one, I search X titles at a time and search directly linked titles first before going to next level.
 Since amount of parallelization is configurable, I managed to go through large number of titles faster.
 However, due to the sheer number of titles even at level 1, the race still end up going no where.
-Not to mention the levels further down will exponentially more titles.
+Not to mention the levels further down will have exponentially more titles.
 This approach doesn't get us far enough fast enough from the starting point.

 ### 5. Paralleized breadth first with randomization

 This is a modified approach similar to No. 4.
 Instead of queueing ALL linked titles for searching, the race now randomly pick X titles and queue them.
 This improves on the distance traversed within a given time.
 This is the current appraoch and by luck I was able to go from (Tennessee -> Sloth) a couple of times.
-Unfortunately, due to the random nature, the race is not consisten and has a lot of variability.
+Unfortunately, due to the random nature, the race results are not consistent nor deterministic.

 ### Other strategies tried